dheidemann/quantumwhat/README.md

 ## Quantum...
 What??
+(Accepted)

-This Swift Playground is all about getting a basic understanding of Quantum Computers.
+This Swift Playground is my submission for the Apple 2021 Schoolarship and is about getting a basic understanding of Quantum Computers.

-Have fun while learning something new!